Taking The Ferry From Italy To Tunisia – Don’t Do What I Did!

 My Last Two Days In Italy

 This was the day that I felt so much was building up towards – actually finally getting to Tunisia.
-I set my alarm for 5.55 AM as I knew I needed to make sure I was in time for my train.
+I set my alarm for 5.55 AM for this morning as I knew I needed to make sure I was in time for my train.

 It was quite bad.
 On this morning I totally went into panic mode.
 My thought was that because I booked my train ticket whilst I was still back home in England the time difference meant that my train was coming at 5.56AM Instead of 6:56AM.